 And Zidane, a former Real Madrid team-mate, has spoken in glowing terms of the 115-times-capped England midfielder's attitude in an interview with France Football.

-The Real Madrid Director of Football added that Beckham's arrival at the Bernabeu in 2003 made his own job easier in midfield.
+The Madrid director added that Beckham's arrival at the Bernabeu in 2003 made his own job easier in midfield.

 "When he came to Real, he was worried about what the team thought of him.
 In his integration, he worried about everything that was said about him in the media, and that it would constitute a problem for his performances.